 - Your principal investigator (PI) must be in the company, not somewhere else.

 - The work plan is usually from five to seven pages, not a 2-page bulleted list.

 - Prior to submission, get outside pre-reviews of your proposal and have confidentiality agreements in place.

 - USDA SBIR/STTR opps are once a year.

 - DOE opps are twice a year and possibly three.

-Why?
-These grants take more than 100 hours to put together.
+Writing government grants can take more than 100 hours to put together.
 And competition is stiff.
-On a recent occasion, 46 grants were awarded from a pool of 600 applicants.
+For example, in a recent funding round, 46 grants were awarded from a pool of 600 applicants.

 - You are a partner with the government agency.
 They want taxpayers and legislators to know that tax dollars are reaching the public and doing good.

 - Government agencies are looking for breath and depth.
 They want their awarded programs to reach a lot of people.
 Your proposal will be stronger if it’s national in scope, or perhaps replicable by others.